Preparing for the Risks of 3D Printing in Manufacturing

 But while the technology’s potential to revolutionize manufacturing has been well documented, the risks are not as well defined.
 In some cases, 3D printing, also known as additive manufacturing, brings uncharted risks including cyber and intellectual property risks.
 Every party in a global supply chain should understand the liabilities involved in 3D printing and be prepared to minimize them.

-“Should a 3D printed part or food cause injury or illness, it could result in a financially devastating lawsuit,” says Mike Thoma, Global Technology Chief Underwriting Officer at Travelers.
-“Therein lies the challenge: The field is so new, no one is sure how liable they really could be.”
+“Should a 3D printed part or food cause injury or illness, it could result in a financially devastating lawsuit,” says Amanda Bohn, Chief Underwriting Officer of Technology and Life Sciences at Travelers.

 Following are four key risk categories for 3D printing that technology companies should understand, and an illustrative risk scenario for each category.